The Future of Xbox Game Studios…

 Of all the studios on this list, Obsidian is the most known quantity.
 Their next-gen bid, Avowed, was an immediate highlight of the Xbox Games Showcase in July.
 The idea that some of the best storytellers in the industry are working on an Elder Scrolls-esque first-person fantasy RPG is tantalizing, to say the least.

 However, there’s a fair chance that The Outer Worlds 2 may hit before Avowed does.
 A sequel hasn’t been formally announced, but the team has spoken several times about wanting to continue to build upon that universe, and there were recent rumors of a new entry already being in pre-production.
-With a solid framework to build off of and many more resources to work with compared to the first title (the mantra of which was literally “time and budget“), an ambitious follow-up to one of 2019’s best titles may be Obsidian’s first step into the new generation.
+With a solid framework to build off of and many more resources to work with compared to the first title (the mantra of which was literally “ “), an ambitious follow-up to one of 2019’s best titles may be Obsidian’s first step into the new generation.

 2. The Initiative